 Kelly Spondello, LMFT

-Kelly Spondello is a registered Marriage and Family Therapist Intern and is a member of California Association of Marriage and Family Therapist.
-Kelly has recently completed all intern hours and is awaiting licensure.
+Kelly Spondello is a licensed Marriage and Family Therapist and is a member of the California Association of Marriage and Family Therapists.
 She received her undergraduate degree in Psychology from California State University Northridge in 2007.
-She went on to get her Masters Degree in Educational Psychology/Marriage and Family Therapy in 2010 from California State University Northridge as well, graduating with honors on the deans list.
+She went on to get her Masters Degree in Educational Psychology/Marriage and Family Therapy in 2010 from California State University Northridge as well, graduating with honors on the Dean’s List.
 Kelly has a passion for working with clients who struggle with eating disorders and wrote her Master’s Thesis on the education and treatment of eating disorders.
 In addition, Kelly has had over 4 years experience working with depression, OCD, chemical dependency, anxiety and eating disorders.
 She uses the techniques she has learned and developed as a therapist to create a trusting, open and honest relationship with her clients.
-Kelly loves working as a therapist which allows her to give back back to her community.
+Kelly loves working as a therapist which allows her to give back to her community.